Why is this project important?

 Project planning

-The City of Port Phillip has developed a redevelopment masterplan for the Elwood foreshore to ensure it meets the demands of a growing and changing community.
+The City of Port Phillip has developed a masterplan for the Elwood foreshore to ensure it meets the demands of a growing community and a changing climate.
 This will be implemented over the next decade.

 For more information on the masterplan, visit the City of Port Phillip website.

 Bayside City Council is transforming the former Elsternwick Park golf course into a natural oasis to bring nature back into the urban area, providing refuge and tranquility for both wildlife and visitors.
-New wetlands and water bodies will improve the quality of water flowing into Port Phillip Bay and provide a diverse habitat that, along with new trees and vegetation, will encourage native wildlife back to the area.
+The new wetlands and water bodies will improve the quality of water flowing into Port Phillip Bay and provide a diverse habitat that, along with new trees and vegetation, will encourage native wildlife back to the area.

 For more information on the Yalukit Willam Nature Reserve project, visit Bayside City Council's website.